mike-aalyria/dotfiles/README.md

 - Advanced history management (100k entries with timestamps)
 - Colorized prompt with git branch info
 - Modern alternatives to standard commands (`exa`, `batcat`, `ripgrep`, `fzf`)
-- Direct aliases that use enhanced tools (requires packages to be installed)
+- Smart aliases that use enhanced tools when available, fall back to standard tools
 - Comprehensive aliases for git, system, and development
 - Robust PATH management for custom tools
 - Configurable package installation for Debian/Ubuntu systems